 Each year we enjoy several joint services with our sister congregation, Two Rock Valley Presbyterian Church, and we also join with them for adult education studies.

-We are happy to say that services are happening in Tomales, every Sunday at 9:30am.
+Services in Tomales are held every Sunday at 9:30am.
 We look forward to seeing you there.

-Worshipping via Zoom has not stopped the great flow of music during our services.
+Worship via Zoom did not stop the great flow of music during our services.
 The combined choirs of Tomales and Two Rock performed this song, “Kyrie” by Andy Beck for the congregation.

 This is the second piece sung by the combined choir.
 It’s a lovely song by Keith and Kristyn Getty called, “There is a Higher Throne.”